Ari Hahn Peace Awards

 - All applicants should include the names and contact information for one person who can serve as references about your seriousness, reliability, perseverance, and creativity.
 Applicants should share their application materials with their recommender.

-- Applicants are required to discuss their applications with Professor Gordie Fellman at least two weeks before the application deadline.
-(Note: in the past, many applicants have made mistakes or submitted weak proposals and missed the opportunity to be granted an award.)
+Note: In the past, many applicants have made mistakes or submitted weak proposals and missed the opportunity to be granted an award.